Posted 6-25-13; Updated 10-30-14

-Political Economy Eligibility is Changing!
+Political Economy Eligibility has Changed!
 Are you an intended PE major?
 If so, read on.

 New PE eligibility requirements begin in Fall 2014.